AlexanderVladimirov9090/Contact-Read-Permission/README.md

 # Contact-Read-Permission

 This application is for practice purpose.
-It asks for Contact Read Permission and displays names of the contacts.
+It asks for Contact Read Permission and displays names of the user`s contacts.

 ## Getting Started